Bored-guy-with-ADHD/Mesh-IT/README.md

 2. Then put the heat inserts in the backplate
 3. Then align the PCB carefully and screw everything in

+# Timeline
+Schematic and research took me around 25 hours and making the PCB took around 45 hours and 3d enclosure took around 30 hours of trial and error

 # Current STATUS
 1. PCB design is complete
 2. Enclosure is complete